jacksund/simmate/docs/full_guides/workflows/using_existing_workflows.md

 ## Exploring available workflows

-All registered workflows can be listed off in the command-line.
+All registered workflows can be printed at the command-line.
 ``` bash
 simmate workflows list-all
 ```